MUNComputerScienceSociety/ABALookup/README.md

 This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

   [forking]:https://help.github.com/articles/fork-a-repo
   [pull requests]:https://help.github.com/articles/using-pull-requests
   [issues]:https://help.github.com/articles/be-social#issues